 Of all the steps involved in the saltwater swimming pool closing process, this one is probably the most important.
 If you don’t do it properly, water can freeze inside your pool’s plumbing system, crack the pipes, damage your decking, and, ultimately, leave you with expensive pool damage.

-Put a Cover on It
+Put a Cover On It

 Last but certainly not least, cover your pool!
 You need to do this to not only keep debris out of the water but also an excessive amount of precipitation that can throw off the pH balance of the water.